8ta4/quest/README.md

 ## Setup

-> How do I install it?
+> Is `quest` available on the Chrome Web Store?

-You can install it from [here](https://chromewebstore.google.com/detail/quest/pbgjongjakhehokeemfciihdpdlmgche).
+Yep, you can install it from [here](https://chromewebstore.google.com/detail/quest/pbgjongjakhehokeemfciihdpdlmgche).

 ## Usage

-> How do I try it?
+> Can I try `quest`?

-You can try it on this [demo page](https://paulgraham.com/start.html?quest=https://raw.githubusercontent.com/8ta4/quests/e313eabecc5e6c78e6c75a6ca7f02c5dd38d92cb/paulgraham.com/start.html/quest.yaml).
+Absolutely!
+Give it a spin on this [demo page](https://paulgraham.com/start.html?quest=https://raw.githubusercontent.com/8ta4/quests/e313eabecc5e6c78e6c75a6ca7f02c5dd38d92cb/paulgraham.com/start.html/quest.yaml).

 > How do I see the answer?